Metz-Numeric-School/prise-de-notes-alexandrine54/Réseau/Exercices ACLs.md

 cr

 i.
-Notice that one of the options is <cr> (carriage return).
+Notice that one of the options is 'cr' (carriage return).
 In other words, you can press Enter and the statement would permit all TCP traffic.
 However, we are only permitting FTP traffic; therefore, enter the eq keyword, followed by a question mark to display the available options.
 Then, enter ftp and press Enter.

 R1(config)# access-list 100 permit tcp 172.22.34.64 0.0.0.31 host 172.22.34.62 eq ?